Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Diffusion Monte Carlo within quantum Monte Carlo

 At each step the weights in the expression for the iterates $V_t^m$ are multiplied by additional random factors.
 These factors are determined by the potential $U$ and the positions of the $\xi^{(j)}_t.$ On the other hand, the $\xi_t^{(j)},$ evolve without reference to the potential function $U$ (they are discretely sampled points from $m$ independent Brownian motions).
 As a consequence, over many iterations one can expect extreme relative variations in the $W_t^{(j)}$ and, therefore, poor accuracy in $V_t^m$ as an approximation of the functions $v_t$ produced by \eqref{powerforH}.

 The second randomization employed by the DMC algorithm is the key to controlling the growth in variance and generalizations of the idea will be key to designing fast randomized iteration schemes in the next section.
 In order to control the variation in weights, at step $t,$ DMC randomly removes points $\xi^{(j)}_t$ corresponding to small weights $W^{(j)}_t$ and duplicates points corresponding to large weights.
-A new distribution $Y_t^m$ is generated from $V_t^m$ so that
+The resulting number of points stored at each iteration, $N_t,$ is close to, or exactly, $m.$ At step $t,$ a new distribution $Y_t^m$ is generated from $V_t^m$ so that